-We are pursuing the right combination of gene editing and targeted delivery tools through internal development and the in-licensing of complementary technologies, while also leveraging our intellectual property portfolio to drive potential out-licensing and partnership discussions that can accelerate the achievement of our goal of delivering lifesaving medicines to patients with previously untreatable or under-treated diseases.
-In cellular therapy medicines, we are leveraging new and existing partnerships to progress engineered cell medicines to treat various cancers.
+In cellular therapy medicines, we are leveraging partnerships to progress engineered cell medicines to treat various cancers.
 We are advancing alpha-beta T-cell experimental medicines for the treatment of solid and liquid tumors in collaboration with Bristol Myers Squibb Company ("BMS") through its wholly owned subsidiary, Juno Therapeutics, Inc. ("Juno Therapeutics").
-This collaboration, which leverages our Cas9 and AsCas12a platform technologies, has resulted in 11 programs.
+This collaboration, which leverages our Cas9 and AsCas12a platform technologies, has resulted in 13 total programs.
 We have also entered into a non-exclusive collaboration and licensing agreement with Immatics N.V. to combine gamma-delta T cell adoptive cell therapies and gene editing to develop medicines for the treatment of cancer.